ArvidSilverlock/Pilot.lua-Luau-LSP/CONTRIBUTING.md

     - type: number
 ```

+This is good for simple types, which just need a description.

 ### Range & Increment

-This is good for simple types, which just need a description, but if you wish to specify that a value is _deprecated_, or maybe a range/increment, you would do something like (with a `description` key as a within the `documentation` key):
+If you wish to specify something like a range or increment, you would do something like (with a `description` key as a within the `documentation` key to specify the description):

 ```yaml
 Transparency: